 Emília Santos | NERC Independent Research Fellow, Lecturer in Evolutionary Biology

 During my master’s degree I studied the gene structure and function of the FoxP gene family in Drosophila and mouse.
 It was a fantastic project, but throughout its duration I realised that the topic I felt more passionate about was the evolution of morphological diversity.
 What are the genes, mutations and developmental mechanisms responsible for the emergence of morphological variation?
 I then moved on to do a PhD on the evolution of pigmentation patterns in cichlid fishes .
 For my post-doc, I added one more model organism to my experimental portfolio – the Rhagovelia insects.
 In this project I studied the genetics, development, and function of a novel cuticular structure present only in the Rhagovelia genus.
 During the process we described new species and got to name two genes!
 At the moment, we are focusing on neural crest cells and pigmentation evolution in cichlid fishes.
-In the future, we will also be carrying out projects on the evolution of the Rhagovelia fan.
 If you want more details on what we are up to, you are welcome to visit our research tab or drop us an email.

 Aleksandra Marconi |Wellcome Trust PhD student

 My main research interests lie in understanding how developmental and genetic mechanisms are related to evolutionary patterns.
 I am focusing on the evolution and development of the neural crest and pigment cells in cichlid fishes.
 I am exploring how changes at the level of the genome, gene regulatory networks and developmental mechanisms during embryogenesis can affect morphological evolution of the neural crest-derived features and generate natural phenotypic diversity.
 When I am not in the lab, I enjoy practicing yoga, running and film photography.